AkaiMage/UnityChanToonShaderVer2_Project/README.md

 To setup alpha and clipping together, use TransClippingFade for transparency that needs shadows (Transparent never receives shadow casts).
 See the features guide above for settings.

 Limitations of alpha.
 Note the recommended alpha shader ToonColor_DoubleShadeWithFeather_TransClippingFade.shader has its own issues by how its implemented and how limited unity is rendering transparency.
-In reality its alphaTest (clip) mode and misusing the alpha channel.
-You will have z sorting issues when this shader overlays other alphaTest shaders.
+In reality its alphaTest (clip) mode and misusing the alpha channel, which many shaders use to counter unity's transparency limitations.
+You will have z sorting issues when this alphaTest overlays other alphaTest shaders.
 The sorting issue cannot be differed by changing the render queue as that creates a inner-shader conflict when overlaying the same alphaTest shader many times, or depend on exclusive queue ordering with your friends alpha shaders.

-The true transparency shader will not have z sorting issues, but true transparency mode makes unity never pass receive shadow casts, thus UTS attempts to respect the unity lighting model for direct lights (shadow casting) is disobeyed.
+The true transparency shader will not have z sorting issues, but true transparency mode makes unity never pass receive shadow casts, thus UTS's attempts to respect the unity lighting model for direct lights  shadows (shadow receiving) is off.
 The compromise will make you want to set the shaders to unlit to be consistent.

 I plan to implement dithered transparency which is a compromise between receiving shadows, alpha, and z sorting.

-Color balances and bloom problems.
+Color balances and bloom solutions.
 I recommend installing the unity post processing stack in your avatar scene with bloom on and track when bloom is too strong with a default directional light and with some extra default dynamic lights and/or baked lighting.
 Bloom happen when HRD color values goes higher than 1.1, and you should know many maps like to push lights above this value in vrchat!

 UTS is sensitive to white albeto textures and maps that have strong direct and indirect colors.
 Counter the quick bloom out by using a gray base color, about 80% and lower the other color effects too.
 Anticipate whites in albedo will bloom before blacks, you may counter this with a inverted color gray mask that dim effects on the whites.

 To control HDR and bloom, when picking each effects color in UTS, balance color illumination (V) when combining albedo, highColor, outlines, anti-outline, and additive matcap.
 Note that these effects stack and mix with: replace, add, or multiply and may push the final color into emission range.
 The future way to fix these effects and albeto sensitivity is rebuilding the effects with constrictive PBR math rules.

 Outlines issues.
 Please default your outline color to mid gray and balance from there for contrast.
 Please Use outlines with Opaque mode only, outline ztest does not look right with transparent models.